Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Supplementary Recovery Analysis on Information-Intensive Benchmarks

-Beyond the fixed model pool used in the main experiments, we further examine SV's generalizability across different model pool compositions by testing on pools with varying model sizes and capabilities.
+\bluesec{Ablation Study on Model Pool Compositions} Beyond the fixed model pool used in the main experiments, we further examine SV's generalizability across different model pool compositions by testing on pools with varying model sizes and capabilities.
 The results show that SV successfully leverages reasoning paths from lightweight models, delivering strong performance while maintaining cost efficiency.

-\textbf{Evaluation with 7-9B Model Pool (Non-Thinking).} SV maintains its effectiveness when replacing thinking models with faster non-thinking alternatives.
-Specifically, we replace the two thinking models in our original pool (i.e., GLM-4.1V-9B-Thinking~\citep{glm} and MiMO-VL-7B-RL~\citep{Yue2025MiMo}) with non-thinking models (i.e., LLaVA-OneVision-1.5-8B~\citep{2025llava}, and Eagle 2.5-8B~\citep{2025eagle}), while keeping the remaining three models unchanged.
+\textbf{Evaluation with 7-9B Model Pool (Non-reasoning).} SV maintains its effectiveness when replacing reasoning models with faster non-reasoning alternatives.
+Specifically, we replace the two reasoning models in our original pool (i.e., GLM-4.1V-9B-Thinking~\citep{glm} and MiMo-VL-7B-RL~\citep{Yue2025MiMo}) with non-reasoning models (i.e., LLaVA-OneVision-1.5-8B~\citep{2025llava}, and Eagle 2.5-8B~\citep{2025eagle}), while keeping the remaining three models unchanged.
 While these substitutes sacrifice some reasoning capability, they enable faster inference.
 As shown in Table~\ref{tab:largeinfographics}, with GPT-4o as verdict, SV achieves 86.3\% on InfographicVQA under this configuration, surpassing all baselines.
-Notably, SV outperforms the best draft expert by 4.6\% and exceeds the large 72B model by 1.9\%.
+Notably, SV surpasses the best draft expert by 4.6\% and improves over GPT-4o by 9.8\%.
 These results demonstrate that SV achieves strong performance by integrating reasoning paths from individually weaker but faster models.

-\textbf{Evaluation with 2-4B Model Pool.} We also evaluate SV on an even smaller model pool consisting of 2-4B models: Qwen2.5-VL-Instruct-3B~\citep{bai2025qwen2}, LLaVA-OneVision-1.5-4B~\citep{2025llava}, InternVL3.5-4B~\citep{2025internvl3}, Gemma 3-4B~\citep{2025gemma}, and Ovis2.5-2B~\citep{lu2025ovis2}.
-As shown in the Table~\ref{tab:smallinfographics}, with GPT-4o as verdict, SV achieves 84.5\% on InfographicVQA, surpassing the best draft expert by 9.5\% and the 72B baseline by 0.3\%.
+\textbf{Evaluation with 2-4B Model Pool.} We also evaluate SV on an even smaller model pool consisting of 2-4B models: Qwen2.5-VL-3B-Instruct~\citep{bai2025qwen2}, LLaVA-OneVision-1.5-4B~\citep{2025llava}, InternVL3.5-4B~\citep{2025internvl3}, Gemma 3-4B~\citep{2025gemma}, and Ovis2.5-2B~\citep{lu2025ovis2}.
+As shown in the Table~\ref{tab:smallinfographics}, with GPT-4o as verdict, SV achieves 84.5\% on InfographicVQA, surpassing the best draft expert by 9.5\% and yielding an 8\% gain over GPT-4o.
 This demonstrates SV's ability to extract effective collective reasoning even from significantly weaker individual models, confirming the robustness of our paradigm across varying model scales.

+\bluesec{Analysis of Consensus Selection Mechanism} This section provides a detailed analysis of our consensus expert selection mechanism, addressing three aspects: (1) selection frequency distribution, (2) impact of normalization on consensus scores, and (3) impact of NLL estimation strategy.